wanglab-neuro/jupyterlab_containers/README.md

 # jupyterlab_containers
-containers to run on lab's jupyterhub instances
+containers to run on lab's jupyterhub instances or remote workstation / computing clusters